shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/09---creatives.md

 ## HTML in an IFRAME

 To create an HTML creative that is served in an IFRAME tag ("format" value of "iframe-html"), it is very similar to creating a raw HTML creative.
 The primary difference is that the HTML is **not** wrapped in a JavaScript document.write() call.
-The example below illustrates how to create and IFRAME HTML creative.
+The example below illustrates how to create an IFRAME HTML creative.

-### HTML in an IFRAME: Example
+### How to create an IFRAME HTML creative?

 Make a file containing JSON and add the correct values.
 Necessary fields include format, width, height, audit status, content, and original content.